FLL-Team-24277/FLL-Fall-2022-Superpowered/README.md

     C:\>ampy -p COM6 put "C:\Users\Me\Documents\LEGO Education SPIKE\TestProj\base_robot.py" /base_robot.py

 You will need to know what COM port your computer sees the hub.
-On windows, go to Settings-> bluetooth settings -> More bluetooth settings to find the COM port
+On windows, go to

+    Settings-> Bluetooth & other devices -> More bluetooth options

+to find the COM port

+If you are using USB instead of Bluetooth, I think the procedure is similar, but I have never tried it.

 # Instructions
 You will write your programs to move the robot and to do things.
 VS Code will give you hints